Oraci/gymondo-challenge-oraci/README.md

  ### `To run the backend project`

-In the project directory, you should run:
+In the project backend directory, you should run:

  - yarn install
  - yarn dev